abcnews/terminus-fetch/README.md

 If your project's JS is currently executing in a page on `aus.aunty.abc.net.au`, requests will be made to Preview Terminus (`https://api-preview.terminus.abc-prod.net.au/api/v1/{teasable}content`), otherwise they'll be made to Live Terminus (`https://api.abc.net.au/terminus/api/v1/{teasable}content`).

-If you want to direct a single request to Live Terminus, regardless of the current execution domain, pass `forceLive: true` as an option.
+If you want to direct a single request to Live Terminus, regardless of the current execution domain, pass `force: "live"` as an option.

-If you want to direct a single request to Preview Terminus, regardless of the current execution domain, pass `forcePreview: true` as an option.
+If you want to direct a single request to Preview Terminus, regardless of the current execution domain, pass `force: "preview"` as an option.

 If you want only need a document's metadata (e.g. an article without full text content), pass `isTeasable: true` as an option and the document will be fetched from the `/teasablecontent/` API, instead of the `/content/` API.